CurveDocs/curve-docs/docs/stableswap-ng_exchange/overview.md

 - Math Contract
 - Views Contract
 - AMM blueprint contracts
-- LiquidityGauge blueprint contract (ethereum only!)
+- LiquidityGauge blueprint contract

-!!!deploy "Contract Source"
+!!!info
-    This documentation is anchored to the [stableswap-ng repository](https://github.com/curvefi/stableswap-ng) repository at a specific commit hash [bff1522b30819b7b240af17ccfb72b0effbf6c47](https://github.com/curvefi/stableswap-ng/tree/bff1522b30819b7b240af17ccfb72b0effbf6c47), and it does not reflect any modifications made after this commit.
+    The LiquidityGauge blueprint contract is only implemented on Ethereum.

 ## **Pool Factory and Blueprint Contracts**